How to Engrave a Dog Tag – The 6 Best Methods Explained

 Use a stencil or marker to pre-draw the text or pattern on the dog tag.

-Step 2: Fix the brand
+Step 2: Fix the tag

-Step 3: Select the appropriate milling cutter
+Step 3: Select the appropriate burr

 Step 4: Start engraving slowly